FireFragment/too-readable/README.md

 **The programming language readable by non-developers!**

-> **Note:** This project is in early development.
->  It means, that it runs programs, but lacks some key features programming language should have and isn't turing complete yet.
+> **Note:** This project runs programs, but lacks some key features programming language should have.

 Building & running
 ------------------